resumator/angularjs-styleguide/README.md

 ### Provide a Unique Directive Prefix

-  - Provide a short, unique and descriptive directive prefix such as `acmeSalesCustomerInfo` which is declared in HTML as `acme-sales-customer-info`.
+  - Provide a short, unique and descriptive directive prefix such as `resSalesCustomerInfo` which is declared in HTML as `res-sales-customer-info`.

     *Why?*: The unique short prefix identifies the directive's context and origin.
-For example a prefix of `cc-` may indicate that the directive is part of a CodeCamper app while `acme-` may indicate a directive for the Acme company.
+For example a prefix of `cc-` may indicate that the directive is part of a CodeCamper app while `res-` may indicate a directive for The Resumator.

     Note: Avoid `ng-` as these are reserved for AngularJS directives.Research widely used directives to avoid naming conflicts, such as `ion-` for the [Ionic Framework](http://ionicframework.com/).